MicrosoftDocs/fabric-docs/docs/real-time-analytics/get-data-eventstream.md

 1. Back in the **KQL Database** pane, select **Add** to complete the **KQL Database** destination node set up.
 1. Verify data is ingested into the destination table.

+> [!NOTE]
-The process event before ingestion in Eventstream process is complete and the remaining steps in this article aren't required.
+> The process event before ingestion in Eventstream process is complete and the remaining steps in this article aren't required.

 ## Inspect